 Since wrongful death claims are governed by the statute enacted by the legislature, the persons who are entitled to recover claims are set by statute.
 In addition, the types of damages a person may recover are also set by statute.
 Contact an attorney at Parke Gordon Law Firm in Spokane to take the stress off of you and handle your case.
+Our experienced wrongful death attorneys understand the ins and outs.
 Let us fight the big insurance companies to get you the best settlement possible.

 Car Accident: If your loved one was killed in a car accident, you may be able to file a wrongful death claim.
 For example, if a drunk driver hit their car, you could possibly file against the drunk driver for negligence.
 Another example would be if the airbag did not deploy in a car accident.
 You could possibly make a product liability claim against the airbag or car manufacturer.

 Four Main Elements of a Wrongful Death Case

 Negligence: It must be proven that the individual being sued was reckless, careless, or negligent.